Today I have something different on my blog! It’s a collaboration with Heather from WineOnAWednesday.com How cool is her blog name?!

 I think we all remember this as a kid!
 And it hasn’t gone out of style.
-We have this one, which we think is great because the baby will have to figure out how to put them back in order.
+They are everywhere, which I think is great because the baby will have to figure out how to put them back in order.
 While that may be a little advanced for a 6-month-old, they’ll get it eventually.
 Honestly, Liam just loves knocking it over and watching the plastic rings go everywhere.
 Then he does what he loves doing best: grabbing a ring and chewing on it.

 Rattles are simple but effective.
 Try to choose one that’s colourful, has different textures, and makes a sound (obviously).
 We have this rattle and Liam absolutely loves it because it checks all the boxes.
 These will all awaken your baby’s senses and allow him to grasp different parts of it.
 Rattles are great for helping babies practice holding things and passing them between hands – a great skill for a 6-month-old!

 As I said before, this is definitely not an all-encompassing list, but the things we use and enjoy.
 I highly recommend checking some of these out and seeing how your baby reacts.

 Mama’s, what are your baby’s favourite toys?!
 Tell me in the comments!

 I’m Heather – a new wife and mommy to a precious 6-month-old baby boy, Liam.
 My blog is dedicated to pregnancy, motherhood, budget travel, and soon I’ll be incorporating married life and household organization!